-If the HIB was of a public nature or involved groups of students or bystanders, the school may consider schoolwide training or other activities to address the incident.
+If the conduct was of a public nature or involved groups of students or bystanders, the school may consider schoolwide training or other activities to address the incident.

-If a staff member has been found to be in violation of Policy 3204 and this procedure, the district may impose disciplinary action, up to and including termination of employment.
-If a certificated employee is found to have committed a violation of Chapter 181-87 WAC, commonly called the Code of Conduct for Professional Educators, OSPI's Office of Professional Practices may impose disciplinary action on a certificate, up to and including revocation.
-Contractor violations of Policy 3204 may result in the loss of contracts.
+If staff have been found to be in violation of Policy 3204 and this procedure, the district may impose employment disciplinary action, up to and including termination.
+If a certificated educator is found to have committed a violation of Chapter 181-87 WAC, commonly called the Code of Conduct for Professional Educators, OSPI's Office of Professional Practices may impose disciplinary action on a certificate, up to and including revocation.
+Contractor violations of Policy 3204 may include the loss of contracts.